Kurt: Let’s discuss federal and state registration as an investment advisor (RIA). An unusual...

-Robert Cornish: Having an employee register with a broker-dealer has its benefits and its drawbacks.
+Robert Cornish: Having an employee register with an EB5 broker-dealer has its benefits and its drawbacks.
 Having supervised workers in the past and other registrants from far away, one thing people need to understand is that once your employees register with a broker-dealer firm they have obligations that may not jive with the ones that you have.

 For example, email retention.
 Broker-dealers are required to retain email communications.
 You're going to have to facilitate some way for the broker-dealer to retain your employee’s emails.
 Correspondence coming in and out of your office regarding that employee’s business activities needs to be reviewed on a periodic basis.
 That can be a difficult thing to handle.
 Clearly there has to be supervision of what that person is doing.